Catethysis/stm32js/README.md

 ## What's underneath

-`stm32js` lying between web technologies and embedded development, and trying to get the best from two worlds.
+`stm32js` lying in between web technologies and embedded development, and trying to get the best from two worlds.
 It consists of many parts:

 1. [Duktape](https://github.com/svaarala/duktape), the light-weight JS engine with small runtime/context memory footprint